 120 UCAS Tariff Points at A2 (Grades BBB) including a minimum grade C at A2 in Biology (must include a Pass in the Biology practical assessment), Human Biology or Grade C at A2 in Applied Science.
 Other Sciences may be considered.
 General Studies is not accepted.

-BTEC Extended Diploma at Level 3 (Grades DDM) in relevant subject to include 60 credits at Merit from relevant Science units.
+BTEC Extended Diploma at Level 3 (Grades DDM) in relevant subject (Applied Science)

 Specific GCSE requirements